Mary and Caleb Beery

 “At most, they used slightly too much or the wrong type of force, accidentally crossing the line and creating the markings seen in the relevant discovery photographs.”

 Now we get down to some really good lawyering.
-Bruce Feder, Mary Beery’s defense attorney, apparently argues that under the First Amendment the Beerys have a religious right to beat their foster baby!
-Therefore, he argues the felonies should be plead down to misdemeanors and the defendant given supervised probation!
+Bruce Feder, Mary Beery’s defense attorney, apparently argues that under the First Amendment the Beerys have a religious right to punish the foster baby in their care in the manner they did!
+Therefore, he argues the felonies should be reduced down to misdemeanors and the defendant given supervised probation!

 It appears the State didn’t agree with the Defense.
 They apparently had a meeting scheduled for June 25 where the Defense hoped they could wrap everything up.
 I think the State must have balked at dropping the felonies to misdemeanors, instead likely insisting on some prison time.
 The result was the Defense pulled out of the negotiations and as it stands a trial will be held in October.